 The conical fermenter sets this beer making kit apart from many others since it mimics the shape and function of the conical fermenters typically used in larger breweries.
-The advantage to a conical fermenter is that it produces clearer beer and allows the trub to settle at the bottom.
+The advantage of a conical fermenter is that it produces clearer beer and allows the trub to settle at the bottom.
 It also is compact but makes two-gallons of beer (versus the one-gallon production common with many small-batch brew kits)

-The BrewDemon beer making kit includes the conical fermenter, recipe and ingredients for your first batch of beer, temperature gauge, venting plug, 12 bottles, caps, and bottle filler and more.
+The BrewDemon beer making kit includes the conical fermenter, recipe, and ingredients for your first batch of beer, temperature gauge, venting plug, 12 bottles, caps, and bottle filler and more.
 Many users report making multiple batches using the equipment included with the original kit and are very happy with the quality of the components and the finished product.

 06 of 07

 Best with Secondary Fermentation: Home Brew Ohio Complete Beer Equipment Kit